Scenario: Kai troubleshoots an edge case by searching for a specific trace 🔗

 Kai goes to the trace view and finds the trace where the customer error occurred 🔗

 Kai selects Traces to enter the trace view powered by full-fidelity tracing to locate the specific trace corresponding to the ticket.

 Kai selects the

-Trace ID to examine the trace’s service, tags, and process in the Waterfall view.
+Trace ID to examine the trace’s service, tags, and processes in the Waterfall view.
 Kai also checks the Span Performance to understand the performance of all spans within the trace.

-For more information about creating global data links, see Link APM properties to relevant resources.
+For more information about creating global data links, see Use Data Links to connect APM properties to relevant resources.